 Accepted students should file their FAFSA to begin the financial aid process.
-During the spring Student Financial Services will create award letters which will inform students what type(s) of aid each student qualifies for.
-Student award letters will be available to review and accept online through the MHGS student portal.
+During the spring, Student Financial Services will create award letters which will inform students what type(s) of aid each student qualifies for.
+Student award letters will be available to review and accept online at our.mghs.
 Once an award letter has been accepted new students will have additional instructions to complete the aid process.
 These will be provided once the award letter has been processed.
-Also see the financial aid checklist.
+Please also see the financial aid checklist.